Select Page

 Sobibor Extermination Camp

-How can we learn from the dark history of these camps?
+What can we know about these camps to learn from the history of these places?

 Remembering the victims